hidsh/zmk-analog-input-mcp320x/README.md

 ### 2. Take notes
 You pick the following values and take notes of them:
-- Minimum/Maximum values while a stick neutral as "zero"
+- Minimum/Maximum values while your stick neutral as "zero"
 - Maximum value when the stick pushes top edge as "max"
 - Minimum value when the stick pushes bottom edge as "min"